-14.1.
+- 14.1.
 The Financial Management team responsible for Treasury Management and Capital contains several professionally qualified accountants with extensive relevant experience.
-The team regularly attend a variety of training courses in order to keep up

-- to date with the latest developments.
+The team regularly attend a variety of training courses in order to keep up to date with the latest developments.
 The Council also have a contract with Link Asset Services, who provide up to date specialist advice and technical services. - 14.2.
 Capital investment proposals, the quarterly capital monitoring reports, and capital update papers, and their associated minutes, are submitted to a number of meetings including SLT, Executive Board and Cabinet, and SPCMP.
-In addition to these groups there is also a Capital Officers Group, including members from senior management and financial management, which meet regularly in order to support the effective prioritisation, management and monitoring of the Capital Programme. - 14.3.
+In addition, officers from senior management and financial management meet regularly in order to support the effective prioritisation, management and monitoring of the Capital Programme.

+14.3.
 In January 2018 a new treasury management directive, Markets in Financial Instruments Directive II (MiFID II) came into force.
 This required the Council to pass a number of qualitative and quantitative tests in order to maintain its status as a "professional" investor.
 Part of this involved demonstrating that the treasury management team had sufficient skills and experience to be classified in this fashion.
 Tameside successfully opted up to professional status with all counterparties that required it.